tensorflow/tensorflow/SECURITY.md

 input can trigger side effects or incorrect behavior, this is a bug, and likely a vulnerability.

-**Note**: Assertion failures used to be considered a vulnerability in TensorFlow but, due to technical debt and the large number of them, coupled with the fact that an assertion failure may only lead to program termination and no other exploit, we will no longer consider assertion failures (e.g., `CHECK`-fails) as vulnerabilities.
-However, if the assertion failure occurs only in debug mode (e.g., `DCHECK`) and in production-optimized mode the issue turns into other code weakeness (e.g., heap overflow, etc.), then we will consider this to be a vulnerability.
+**Note**: Assertion failures used to be considered a vulnerability in TensorFlow.
+If an assertion failure  only leads to program termination and no other exploits, we will no longer consider assertion failures (e.g., `CHECK`-fails) as vulnerabilities.
+However, if the assertion failure occurs only in debug mode (e.g., `DCHECK`) and in production-optimized mode the issue turns into other code weakness(e.g., heap overflow, etc.), then we will consider this to be a vulnerability.
 We recommend reporters to try to maximize the impact of the vulnerability report (see also [the Google VRP rules](https://bughunters.google.com/about/rules/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) and [the Google OSS VRP rules](https://bughunters.google.com/about/rules/6521337925468160/google-open-source-software-vulnerability-reward-program-rules)).